dqnn/interview/doc/system-design-questions/design-slacks.md

 | Id(shard key) | Title       |
 | name          | Text        |
 | status          | Text        |
+* online status can be detected by websocket. status can be in another table
 ## Friend Table (SQL)
 | Field      | Description |
 | ----------- | ----------- |